XuYifan98/WAKD/README.md

-# Weak-supervised Visual Geo-localization via Attention-based Knowledge Distillation
+# Weak-supervised Visual Geo-localization

 ## Introduction
-`WAKD` is a PyTorch implementation for our ICPR-2022 paper "Weak-supervised Visual Geo-localization via Attention-based Knowledge Distillation".
+`WAKD` is a PyTorch implementation for our ICPR-2022 paper "Weak-supervised Visual Geo-localization ……".

 ## Installation